UFVegPathology/phyto-data-viz/syllabus.md

 will be very difficult to set up appointments less than 24 hours in advance.*

 ### Websites
-The syllabus, assignments and their due dates can be found on the course website through Canvas. http://elearning.ufl.edu.
+The syllabus, assignments and their due dates, grades and course updates can be found on the course website through Canvas. http://elearning.ufl.edu.

 Online lectures and other relevant class information and resources will be posted